VonHeikemen/nvim-starter/README.md

 # Neovim Starter

 Base configuration for Neovim.
-Meant to be somewhat unopinionated but small.
-The plugin manager ([packer.nvim](https://github.com/wbthomason/packer.nvim)) will be downloaded along side all plugins the first time you open Neovim.
+For those looking to make Neovim their new main editor.
+Here you'll find a popular combination of plugin to make your experience a little bit better.

+A few things have been configured to resemble more "traditional" text editors.
+There are things like file explorer with tree style view, list open files in tabsa and git integration.

+Autocompletion and "code intellisense" is omitted on this configuration, so you can do your research and add the plugins you think fit best with your workflow.

-All the code in this configuration is explained here:
+All the code in this configuration in these two articles:

 * [Build your first Neovim configuration in lua](https://vonheikemen.github.io/devlog/tools/build-your-first-lua-config-for-neovim/)
 * [Startup Plugins](https://vonheikemen.github.io/devlog/es/tools/neovim-startup-plugins/)

-Autocompletion and "code intellisense" is omitted on this configuration, so you can do your research and add the one you think is best for your workflow.

 ## Requirements